Jules Stewart Memory transcript 8.Lime Street Exchange

 The girls at the end of the bar are staring like they might at a netfiction, watching the conversation play in front of them.
 Justin transacts their bill on the network and waits for them to leave.
 Reluctantly they climb off the stools and go.

-‘Listen I saw in Newspulse that Estelle had disappeared and if I had anything to tell you I would have come forward.
+‘Listen I saw in Newspulse that Estelle had disappeared and if I had anything to tell you I would've come forward.
 I hardly know her.
 I met her with Loretta and I’ve seen her twice, maybe three times since then.’

 ‘Loretta thinks it’s more than that.’
 I say